Results and Reporting Guide

 Exporting your report

-If you'd like to export your Reports, click "Print" shown in the top right of the page.
-This will produce a print-ready copy of the page.
+If you'd like to export your Reports, click the three dots on the top right of the page.
+This will produce a printable version of the page for your browser.

 Analytics